awsdocs/amazon-rds-user-guide/doc_source/Oracle.Procedural.Importing.DataPump.md

    The preceding statements grant the new user the `CREATE SESSION` privilege and the `RESOURCE` role\.
 You might need additional privileges and roles depending on the database objects that you import\.

-### Step 2: Use DBMS\_DATAPUMP to create a dump file<a name="Oracle.Procedural.Importing.DataPumpS3.Step2"></a>
+### Step 2: Export data into a dump file using DBMS\_DATAPUMP<a name="Oracle.Procedural.Importing.DataPumpS3.Step2"></a>

-To create a dump file, complete the following steps:
+To create a dump file, use the `DBMS_DATAPUMP` package\.

+**To export Oracle data into a dump file**

 1. Use SQL Plus or Oracle SQL Developer to connect to the source RDS for Oracle DB instance with an administrative user\.
-If the source database is an Amazon RDS for Oracle DB instance, connect with the Amazon RDS master user\.
-Next, use the Oracle Data Pump utility to create a dump file\.
+If the source database is an RDS for Oracle DB instance, connect with the Amazon RDS master user\.

+1. Export the data by calling `DBMS_DATAPUMP` procedures\.

-1. Run the following script\.
-The script creates a dump file named *sample\.dmp* in the `DATA_PUMP_DIR` directory that contains the `SCHEMA_1` schema\.
+   The following script exports the `SCHEMA_1` schema into a dump file named `sample.dmp` in the `DATA_PUMP_DIR` directory\.
 Replace `SCHEMA_1` with the name of the schema that you want to export\.

    ```
    DECLARE